Electronic Communications Privacy Act (ECPA)

 ECPA regulates when electronic communications can be intercepted, monitored, or reviewed by third parties, making it a crime to intercept or procure electronic communications unless otherwise provided for under law or an exception to ECPA.
 ECPA defines "electronic communication" as "any transfer of signs, signals, writing, images, sounds, data, or intelligence of any nature transmitted in whole or in part by a wire, radio, electromagnetic, photoelectronic or photooptical system that affects interstate or foreign commerce."
 This definition focuses on the transfer of the data - the time during which the packets of data are traveling between one point and the other.
 This creates and "on the wire" versus "off the wire" distinction that is becoming more difficult as technology advances.

-ECPA’s confusing jurisprudence is in part due to the sharp distinctions that are drawn between communications that are in transit and those that are being stored.
-What was once an easy determination - particularly regarding wireline telephones - is now incredibly complex.
-For example, the packets that make-up a single email are broken apart, transit multiple servers and routers, and recombined and stored in remote cloud-based webmail service.
-It is unclear what sections of ECPA applies: whether the email is in transit, and therefore Title I applies, or it is stored and governed by Title II.
-Title I, the Wiretap Act, and Title II, the Stored Communications Act, have vastly different standards and requirements, which confuses law enforcement and the courts.
+Courts are in disagreement over the scope of ECPA’s e-mail protections in part due to the sharp distinctions drawn between stored communications and those in transit.
+What was once a clear distinction between interception of communications in transit vs. collection of stored messages in the telephone context is now increasingly muddled with e-mail.
+For example, the packets that make-up a single e-mail are broken apart, sent across multiple servers and routers, and then recombined and stored on remote computers to be made accessible to a user.
+It is unclear how ECPA applies at each of these stages: is an email considered in transit, and therefore governed by Title I, or is the message n "electronic storage" and governed by Title II.
+Title I, the Wiretap Act, and Title II, the Stored Communications Act, trigger different legal standards, which creates uncertainty for users, providers, law enforcement officers, and judges.

-The adoption of cloud computing, while offering many benefits (such as convenience and ease of access), also ECPA reform more urgent.
-Whereas an email stored on a home computer would be fully protected by the 4th Amendment warrant requirement, an email stored on a remote, cloud computing server may not be.
-More and more information, including documents, emails, pictures, personal calendars, and locational data is being stored in the cloud.
-Many of these types of information are offered little or no protection under current law.
+The adoption of cloud computing, while offering many benefits (such as convenience and ease of access), makes the need for ECPA reform more urgent.
+Whereas an e-mail stored on a home computer would be fully protected by the Fourth Amendment warrant requirement, only the Sixth Circuit has ruled that all e-mail stored on a remote, cloud computing server is protected.
+More and more information, including documents, e-mails, pictures, personal calendars, and locational data is being stored in the cloud.
+Much of this data has little or no protection under current law.
 Protections for locational data, in particular, have been widely discussed, but, to date, have not been added.

-The 180 day distinction within ECPA is also the subject of much criticism.
+The 180 day rule within ECPA is also the subject of much criticism.
 When ECPA was passed in 1986, web-based e-mail, such as Gmail, did not exist.
 Instead, e-mail primarily existed in local intranets where clients would download their messages from the server and the server would, generally, not keep a backup.
-Congress presumed that any e-mails left on the server for more than 180 days were effectively abandoned.
-This distinction, however, is no longer as relevant today.
+Congress presumed that any e-mails left on the server for more than 180 days should be treated like abandoned property.
+This distinction, however, is no longer as relevant today when customers have access to nearly unlimited cloud storage.

 Congress has held several hearings on reforming ECPA, with technology companies and digital rights groups lobbying for clear standards that are adaptable to technological advances.
 Law enforcement has questioned the need to ECPA reform, fearing that reforms could decrease their ability to acquire digital information in a timely manner.